sahelmain/Med-Diffusion-Project/README.md

 ```

 ## License
-This project is for educational purposes as part of a graduate course project.
+This project is for educational purposes as part of a graduate course project. # Project Structure Update

+This repository now contains organized results, documentation, and implementation files for the Siamese-Diffusion medical image synthesis project.